 Hana Bad’urová – Czech driver who competes in her home country in a variety of cars.
 She first appears in major Czech rallies in 2009, in a Skoda Fabia.
 In 2011, she drove a Felicia, but was excluded from the Partr Rally Vsetín.
 Between 2012 and 2014, she switched between a Skoda Favorit and a Honda Civic, and actually had her best finish in the Skoda: 16th overall in the Agrotec Petronas Syntium Rally Hustopeče.
 In 2015, she rallied a Honda Civic again, and was 61st overall in the Czech Rally Zlín.
 The same car and event combination followed in 2016, and she was 71st overall.
 She was third in that year's Czech ladies' championship.

 Olga Lounová - active in Czech rallies since 2011.
 From then until 2013, her car was a Renault Clio.
 She mainly competes in sprint rallies, but has also attempted some major events, including the Barum Czech Rally Zlín, in which she was 64th, in 2012.
 This was her best result of that season.
 In 2013, her best finish was 31st in the Rally Bohemia, another European event.
 This was a highlight in a year plagued by mechanical issues.
 In 2014, exchanged the Clio for a Mitsubishi Lancer Evo IX, and drove in Czech and Slovak rallies, mostly rallysprints.
 Her best result was 32nd, in the Pražský Rallysprint.
 In 2015, she rallied this car, and a Subaru Impreza, in Czech events.
 She won her class in the Rally Bohemia, and was 42nd overall.
 Her 2016 car was the Lancer, which she drove in rallysprints, with varying results.
 The most impressive of these was an eleventh place in a round of the GPD Rallydrive series.
 In 2017, she rallied the Lancer and a Renault Clio, but did not finish any of her events.
+The Barum Czech Rally Zlín was her only major event of 2018 and she was 76th in the Lancer.
 Away from the rally stages, she is better known as a singer and musical theatre performer in the Czech Republic.

 Michaela Maňovská – active since 2001 in the Czech championship, although she has been involved with rallying since the late 1980s.
 In 2002, she mostly took part in the Czech Sprintrally championship, usually in a VW Polo, although she did also rally in Slovakia and Spain.
 In 2003 and 2004, she used the Civic and a Skoda Fabia, driving in the Sprintrally championship, and some bigger events.
 Both of those seasons, she took part in the Barum Rally Zlín, with a best finish of 62nd in 2005, in the Civic.
 A break from competition followed, but she returned in 2011, driving a Ford Fiesta in the Czech Rallye Cup.
 The following year, she acquired a Mitsubishi Lancer Evo VI, in which she achieved her first top-ten finishes.
 The best of these was a ninth place in the Rallye Svetlá nad Sázavou.
 In 2013, she managed another ninth place, in the Rallye České Středoří, but her season was affected by a lack of finances.
 After this, she concentrated on drifting, and historic rallies, in a number of cars.